vovapolu/ensime.github.io/maintainer.md

    want to consider canning the sponsorship programme because of the admin burden, and give what little remains to the Free Software Foundation.
-1. This position is obviously so desirable that you are expected to contribute financially.
-The cost of appveyor (Windows CI) is $300 / year.
+1. The cost of appveyor (Windows CI) is $300 / year.
 Your choice of CI and worker agents varies, currently running at about $350 / year plus Chip's machine (which does the lion's share of the work).
+   Stickers (everybody loves stickers!) cost around $100 a batch.
+You can take money out of the sponsorship pot for this, I didn't.
 You may be expected to top up the sponsorship funds if they are running low and the developer needs to be paid because of timing.
 I recommend canning the Windows CI and letting a Windows user contribute the funds and effort to keep the Windows build running, unless the gratis AppVeyor service has improved in the last two years (which you will need to spend a weekend investigating).
 I will try to move us over to gitlab before my tenure is up so that the CI cost is removed, but we will still be reliant on Chip's machine doing the work.

 Applicants need not apply, I will grant admin permissions to some core contributors over the coming months and somebody will eventually step